naamancurtis/bazaar/functionality.md

 Authentication in the application has been implemented with Access & Refresh **JSON Web Tokens**.
 Where **Access tokens** are short lived and irrevocable and **Refresh tokens** are longer lived and revocable.

+Both tokens are stored in `HttpOnly` cookies and subsequently are sent on every request.